isomerpages/moe-silingpri/_signature-programmes/Play and Learn Math (PALM).md

 ##### Learning Journeys
 <img src="/images/Math_learning_journey.png" style="width:75%;margin-left:-12px;margin-right:-45px" align="right">

-Learning journeys encourage students to learn not only through the classroom but also through experiential learning, giving them a breather from their academic routine&nbsp;.&nbsp;Some of these Learning Journeys are also designed with cross-disciplinary learning objectives, for example, students get to learn about Math and Science.
+Learning journeys encourage students to learn not only through the classroom but also through experiential learning, giving them a breather from their academic routine&nbsp;.&nbsp;

+Some of these Learning Journeys are also designed with cross-disciplinary learning objectives, for example, students get to learn about Math and Science.

 ##### Mini Projects